top of page

 End of your stay

-- All your documents and data files produced during your stay need to be backup on the group database.
+• All your data, documents and files produced during your contract need to be backup onto the RDMS (group database).
+For instructions on how to use the RDMS (see: RDMS data storage).

-- Export electronic lab journals, created plasmid maps, google drive documents/sheets and other used (online) software files onto the group database.
+• Export electronic lab journals, created plasmid maps, google drive documents/sheets and other used (online) software files onto the RDMS.
 Google account extension can be requested at CIT.

-- Clean up your desk and drawer and return your computer to the lab technician.
+• Clean up your desk and drawer and return your computer/screen to the lab technician.

-- Return the office keys and RUG-pass to the secretary.
+• Return the office keys and RUG-pass to the lab technician.

 RDMS data storage (group database)

-- To access the RDMS data storage go to (research.web.rug.nl/rdmswebapp/databrowser) and login with your RUG-email and university password.
+• To access the RDMS web version go to (research.web.rug.nl/rdmswebapp/databrowser) and login with your RUG-email and university password.
 For access to the group database ask the lab manager.

-- Via the online RDMS data storage you can easily download files, but only upload small documents.
-To upload large documents or multiple documents, use the WinSCP application on your UWP.
+• Via the web based RDMS you can easily upload and download documents up to 150 mb.
+To upload larger documents or multiple documents, use the Cyberduck application pre-installed on your UWP.

-- Save the settings for future use and you are ready to upload your documents.
+• Save the configuration credentials for future use and you are ready to use the RDMS group database.

-- In the left window you can browse your local documents and in the right window you can browse the documents on the group database (if you have read and/or write permissions in this directory).
+• In the left window you can browse your local documents and in the right window you can browse the documents on the RDMS (if you have read and/or write permissions in this directory).

 RDMS data storage